-MISSISSIPPI POSTSECONDARY CORE INDICATOR DEFINITIONS Statute Language Indicator Numerator Denominator The percentage of CTE concentrators who, during the second quarter after program completion, remain enrolled in postsecondary education; are in advanced training, military service, or a service program that receives assistance under title I of the National and Community Service Act of 1990 (42 U.S.C.
-12511 et seq.); are volunteers as described in section 5(a) of the Peace Corps Act (22 U.S.C.
-2504(a)); or are placed or retained in employment.
-1P1 Postsecondary Placement CTE concentrators who, during the second quarter after exit, remain enrolled in postsecondary education; are in advanced training, military service, or a service program; or a service program; or are placed or retained in employment.
+MISSISSIPPI POSTSECONDARY CORE INDICATOR DEFINITIONS Statute Language Indicator Numerator 1P1 Postsecondary Placement CTE concentrators who, during the second quarter after exit, remain enrolled in postsecondary education; are in advanced training, military service, or a service program; or a service program; or are placed or retained in employment.
 Completed program of study (reached an exit point).
-The percentage of CTE concentrators who receive a recognized postsecondary credential during participation in or within one year of program completion.
-The percentage of CTE concentrators in career and technical education programs and programs of Earned Recognized Postsecondary Credential 3P1 Non-traditional Program Concentrators who received a postsecondary credential during the recent program year or within one year of completing an exit point.
+Earned Recognized Postsecondary Credential 3P1 Non-traditional Program Concentrators who received a postsecondary credential during the recent program year or within one year of completing an exit point.
 Concentrators who are a nontraditional gender in a Perkins-approved program.
 Concentrators enrolled in the most recent academic year or concentrators who completed an exit point in the previous academic year.
-Concentrators enrolled in Perkins-approved programs. study that lead to nontraditional fields.
-Concentration 1 0
+Concentrators enrolled in Perkins-approved programs.
+Postsecondary Placement 2P1 Earned Recognized Postsecondary Credential 3P1 Non-traditional Postsecondary Placement CTE concentrators who, during the second quarter after exit, remain enrolled in postsecondary education; are in advanced training, military service, or a service program; or are placed or retained in employment.
+Concentrators who received a postsecondary credential during the recent program year or within one year of completing an exit point.
+Concentrators who are a nontraditional gender in a Perkins-approved program.